-We act for many vulnerable clients at Hodge Jones & Allen Solicitors.
+We act for many vulnerable clients at Hodge Jones & Allen.
 Our Court of Protection team look after the finances of many clients who are unable to manage their own money.

 The Vulnerability Registration Service (RVS) is a system which has been set up to protect vulnerable consumers from financial exploitation and from getting into financial difficulties.